tonyjurg/TasmotaTimer/docs/codeDocumentation.md

 <details>
 <summary><b>Details on JavaScript functionality</b></summary>

-Embedded within the HTML file, the JavaScript handles the interaction logic:
+<br>Embedded within the HTML file, the JavaScript handles the interaction logic:

    <b>Initialization and WebSocket Setup:</b>
    <ul><li>The WebSocket connection is established with the server.
    </li><li>Functions to update the device status and handle WebSocket events are defined.
    </li></ul>